babelouest/glewlwyd/INSTALL.md

 ##### Secuity warning!

-Those scripts create a valid database that allow to use glewlwyd but to avoid huge security issues, you must make 2 changes on your first connection:
+Those scripts create a valid database that allow to use glewlwyd but to avoid potential security issues, you must make the following changes before opening Glewlwyd API to the wild web:
 - Change the admin password when you connect to the application
-- Change the redirect_uri for the client `g_admin` with your real redirect_uri
+- Change the redirect_uri value for the client `g_admin` with an absolute redirect_uri value, e.g. `http://localhost:4593/app/`, then uncomment the corresponding line in [glewlwyd.react.js](https://github.com/babelouest/glewlwyd/blob/master/webapp/app/glewlwyd.react.js#L47) and set with your value.
+- Change the values `login_url` and `grant_url` in your configuration file for absolute urls, e.g. `http://localhost:4593/app/login.html?`

 #### Detailed installation